39: “IS THIS HEAVEN?” “NO, IT’S IOWA!”

 The eight Chicago “Black Sox” who were banned from baseball for intentionally losing the 1919 World Series.

 Altogether, my photographer and I stayed at the movie site for nearly an hour.
-His first mission was to get as many photos of the baseball field without other tourists there.
+His first mission was to get as many photos as possible of the baseball field without other tourists there.
 Timing was everything because as soon as Tom finished his photos of the field and the house, people began to trickle onto the site.
 That was okay because Tom was finished with his photos and it gave him someone to play ball with.
 I sure couldn’t have a catch with him; not with two broken legs.
 Tom came prepared – he brought a Comiskey Park inaugural season baseball, an old 1930’s baseball mitt, and a wooden bat.
 My cameraman was ready for action.
 He set the camera case, with me in it, on the first row of bleachers.
 Within a few minutes, he began to play catch with a guy who lived in New York and said he had flown to Chicago for a work assignment.
 The guy also mentioned to my photographer that he loved the movie and he made the pilgrimage to Iowa just to play ball on the field.
 Although it was obvious that the two of them hit it off immediately, I was miffed that Tom never mentioned me once to his new friend.

 “I am pitching to Shoeless Joe Jackson.
 See if you can hit my knuckler!”